AhmedKhattab1993/zac_qc/Experts/plan_exec.md

 - If local sources are insufficient, perform a brief, targeted web search before drafting the plan; integrate only essential findings into relevant plan sections (Constraints, Dependencies, Risks).
 No separate web‑research section is required.
 - Produce a structured Plan (Part 1) with multiple User Stories.
 Each story must include its own Implementation Plan, Execution Protocol, and Runbook & Logs; add a cross‑cutting Implementation Plan only if needed.
 Do not execute code in this phase.
 - Never add performance-improvement acceptance criteria or metrics unless the user explicitly requests them.
+- Never advance to the next user story until the current story’s Acceptance Criteria are satisfied and evidenced; use the “Story Exit Checklist” as the gate.
+- Enforce process hygiene every loop: update the Tasks Checklist, append a Decision Log entry, capture any new expertise in `referenced-expertise.md`, and propose additions in `proposals/expert-additions.md` when guidance gaps appear.
+- Keep E2E fast and monitored: select Fast parameters by default, enforce runtime budgets, and capture monitoring output alongside test reports.
 - Emit an Expert Augmentation proposal if new guidance is warranted.

 ### Plan Flow & Clarification Gate
 - If any critical clarification is unanswered → emit `NEEDS_CLARIFICATION` before starting.
 - Flow: Clarify → Bootstrap → Local‑first research → Define User Stories → Draft & finalize plan (per‑story Implementation Plan, Execution Protocol, Runbook & Logs).
+- Per‑story gating: Do not advance to the next story until the “Story Exit Checklist” is complete (all AC satisfied and evidenced).

+### Process Hygiene (must-do, every loop)
+- Update checkboxes in the story’s Tasks Checklist to reflect actual progress.
+- Add a Decision Log entry under `$FEATURE_DIR/decision-log.md` using the template in Appendix C.
+- Record newly referenced expertise and links in `$FEATURE_DIR/referenced-expertise.md`; store excerpts under `references/excerpts/`.
+- If new guidance is needed for future work, add concise bullets under `$FEATURE_DIR/proposals/expert-additions.md`.
+- If E2E ran, record runtime vs budget and monitoring outputs in the Decision Log.

 ### Recommended Practices (baked into plan.md)
 - Testing
   - Require a smoke test (live or end-to-end) in every user story whenever the feature can be validated via a quick real execution; list the exact command/spec under “Story Tests to Run”.
   - Prefer Playwright for E2E on web UIs; add `data-testid` attributes; keep tests deterministic; run headless in CI with JUnit/HTML reports.
   - Use fixtures for auth/data; stub external network calls; keep tests parallel‑safe.
+  - E2E speed & stability: run Fast mode by default (smoke/@smoke tag), limit data/time ranges, stub external calls, cap workers (e.g., `--workers=2`), set strict per‑spec timeouts, and enable trace/video only on failure.
 - Sub‑Agent Delegation (Codex CLI)
   - Delegate mechanical tasks (scaffold tests, generate page objects/mocks, seed test data, update CI) as “Sub‑Agent Delegation” items under each story.
   - Specify inputs (AC, endpoints, mock data) and acceptance (files, paths, tests that must pass).